 - SHEILA.
 I wasn't tryin' to be rude back there.
 It's just that everyone knows the Whistle Stop gets a big rush right at breakfast time. - CHRIS.
 That's all right.
 I- - SHEILA.
 I'll be right back to take your order.
 And don't worry, it'll all be worth it.
 I promise.
 (Rushes back to the counter.) - GRADY.
 Any good stories from around town in that paper, Sandy? - SANDY.
 In this town, you mean?
 (Chuckles.)
-Um, no. - GRADY (sits on a stool at the counter).
-Figures. - TERRY.
+Um, no. - TERRY.
 Trust me, the biggest news story of the day is going to be those parking meters.
-Now over in Fairview, they've got the real headline.

-- SANDY (reading from the paper).
-The Gold Star Café in Fairview is expecting the candidate and his team to arrive shortly before five p.m. where he will dine on their worldfamous burger and fries.
+Now over in Fairview, they've got the real headline. - SANDY (reading from the paper).
+The Gold Star Café in Fairview is expecting the candidate and his team to arrive shortly before five p.m. where he will dine on their world-famous burger and fries.
 The Gold Star has become a required stop for presidential candidates on the campaign trail, giving them a chance to dine on local cuisine and meet and greet with prospective voters.
-Since 1952, every presidential candidate has made a stop at the Gold Star, and we have no doubt this tradition will continue for years to come. - JULES.
-Lucky them. - ROBERTA.
+Since 1952, every presidential candidate has made a stop at the Gold Star, and we have no doubt this tradition will continue for years to come. - ROBERTA.
 Just once it would be nice if something exciting like that were to happen around here. - GRADY.
 No kidding.
-This is depressing.
-(Rests his chin on his hand.) - SHEILA (crossing to the pie).
+This is depressing. - SHEILA (crossing to the pie).
 How about a slice of pie, Grady? - GRADY.
 A little early for pie, isn't it? - SHEILA.
 Here at the Whistle Stop there's nothing that a hot cup of coffee and a warm slice of apple pie can't fix.
-(Taking out a slice of pie and plating it.) - FRANK.
-Truer words have never been spoken. - GRADY.
-All right.
+(Taking out a slice of pie and plating it.)

-(SHEILA hands GRADY the pie and a fork and pours him a cup of coffee.
-At this point, a lot of the food orders are starting to come up.
-SHEILA is busy delivering orders, filling coffee, cleaning etc.)
+(SHEILA hands GRADY the pie and a fork and pours him a cup of coffee.)

 - SANDY (closes the paper and turns to TERRY).
 You ready to head over to that meeting with the mayor, Terry? - TERRY.
 Let me just get one more cup of coffee.
 I need to get those creative juices flowing if I'm going to make broken parking meters sound interesting.
-(Holds up his mug.)
-Sheila, can I get a refill?

-SHEILA.
-Be there in a minute, hun.

-- ROBERTA (turns to JULES and MEL).
+Sheila, can I get a refill? - SHEILA.
+Be there in a minute, hun. - ROBERTA (turns to JULES and MEL).
 Hey Jules, do you guys need any flowers for your next tea party? - JULES.
-It's tea time, Roberta, and I'd love to hire you to make some centerpieces, but I can't get the city councilman- (Turns to SANDY pointedly.) to approve the work stoppage so that it can be properly observed. - SANDY.
+It's tea time, Roberta, and I'd love to hire you to make some centerpieces, but I can't get the city councilman-to approve the work stoppage so that it can be properly observed. - SANDY.
 We're not stopping the workday so that everyone can drink tea, Jules. - MEL.
 Sorry, Roberta.
 It looks like we don't need any flowers at the moment. - ROBERTA.
 That's all right.
 Business is a little slow this time of year so I just thought I'd ask.